AlibabaCloudDocs/ecs/intl.en-US/Images/Select an image.md

     Read the following considerations and select the suitable hardware configuration and Windows version:

-    -   Instance types with one vCPU and 1 GiB memory do not support the MySQL database.
+    -   Instance types that have one vCPU and 1 GiB memory do not support the MySQL database.
     -   Windows instances that are used for website building and web environment deployment must have at least 2 GiB memory.
     -   To ensure service availability, we recommend that you select an instance type that has at least 2 GiB of memory when you use Windows 2012.
     -   You must select an instance type that has at least 2 GiB of memory if you want to use Windows 2016 or Windows 2019.
 If your selected instance type has memory of less than 2 GiB, Windows 2016 or Windows 2019 may not be displayed in the public image list on the buy page.